j-abu/edgeauto-web/README.md

 Navigate to the project directory: `cd [path-to-app]/react-app`

-Install yarn with the node package manager: `npm i yarn --save`
+Install yarn with the node package manager: `npm i yarn -g`

 Install all the required dependencies: `yarn install`